 Funny Afro: Though rarely referenced in the original game, several characters make fun of Taurus' afro in this game.

 Not Quite Dead: Several Autovillains in this game are implied to have had previous entanglements with the protagonists, often resulting in their apparent deaths.
-In addition, one Natty Dread mission involves hunting down and apparently killing Taurus, who appears in the end Cut Scene of the mission to announce he is Not Quite Dead.
+In addition, one Natty Dread mission involves hunting down and apparently killing Taurus, who appears in the end Cut Scene of the mission to announce he's still alive.

 Slippy-Slidey Ice World: Subverted.
 The game features some snow levels, but they don't appear to make your traction any worse.